martasevilla/mosaicism_nextflow/docs/usage.md

 ```console
 nextflow pull martasevilla/mosaicism
 ```

+## Slurm configuration

+If you are running the pipeline with slurm and you are usigng Singularity, please use the nf-core download command to download images first, before running the pipeline.
+Setting the NXF_SINGULARITY_CACHEDIR or singularity.cacheDir Nextflow options enables you to store and re-use the images from a central location for future pipeline runs.

 ## Core Nextflow arguments

 > **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).